rafasashi/woo-product-faq-tab/readme.txt

 - JSON LD - FAQPage structured data to be eligible for display as a rich result in Google search
 - REMOVE ADS - Remove the "Code Market" premium panel in the admin sidebar
+- RECIPIENT EMAIL - Change the recipient email address when forwarding the customer questions
+- HTML CONTENT – Replace the textarea editor by a WYSIWYG editor in the backend and add HTML content in you answers.
+- SORTABLE QUESTIONS – Rearrange the questions order using the drag and drop feature from the backend.

 More information about [WooCommerce Product FAQ Tab](https://code.recuweb.com/download/woocommerce-product-faq-tab/)